-The left-hand front door can be locked using the detachable key blade.
+The left-hand front door can be locked directly with the detachable key blade.

 Manual locking of the door.
-Not to be mixed up with child locks.
+Not to be confused with the child safety lock.

-Remove the detachable key blade from the key with buttons.
+Remove the detachable key blade from the key.

 Insert the key blade in the hole for lock reset.

 Press in the key until it bottoms – approximately 12 mm (0.5 inches).

 |The door can be opened from both the outside and the inside.|

 |The door is blocked against opening from the outside.
 To return to position A, the inner door handle must be opened.|

 - A door's lock reset only locks that particular door - not all doors simultaneously.

 - A manually locked rear door with enabled child lock cannot be opened from either insider or outside.
 Unlocking is possible using the buttons on the key, the central locking button, the keyless locking system* or Volvo On Call*.